MehmetColaak/Colak-Notes/MasterThesis/Chapter 2 - Background and Related Works to Embracing Sphere.md

 ![Room_RT](Images/Room_RT.png)
 Either method works in basic principle shown in the figure above.
 A source that exciting the room and a capturing point that captures the room's acoustic character.
 From an artistic or design perspective we can see this process as taking an auditory snapshot of the room.

+RIRs are artistically useful for virtual aural architecture.
+In real life architecture uses volumes to evoke intended emotion or paradigms.
+Some spaces can evoke feeling about privacy or loneliness, others can invite for social cohesion or some space can establish an hierarchy between different roles in the society\cite{}.
+Artistically I see enclosed spaces and its response as an actor in my story.
+Same dialog or sonic events can convey many different meanings and feelings according to environments relation with the stimulation.

 ![IR_Comparison](Images/IR_Comparison.png)

+To explain frequency difference and reverberation time affect in any sonic event, the 2 completely different character RIR waveform and spectrogram graphic shown above.
+As we can see at the left column in the graph, these 2 RIR files has quite different in length and density.

+First row is from a small room RIR shown above with a picture of mine holding a balloon.
+The length of this small room RIR is around 500ms which indicates small volume and highly absorbent environment with carpets on the floor, many cushions and curtains.

+The second row is from architecturally and historically famous Hagia Sofia in Istanbul built in 6th century.
+The Byzantine church Hagia Sophia transformed into a mosque after conquest of Constantinople (modern day Istanbul) by Ottoman Empire in 1453 and functioned as a mosque until it transformed into a secular museum with the political and social reforms made in 1935 under Mustafa Kemal Atatürk then reverted back into a mosque in 2020 by Turkish government to support their religious ideologies and symbolic political endeavors\cite{}.
+This iconic wonder has stood against time and many diverse cultural influences.

+To study the acoustics of old Byzantine churches and mosques built by famous architect Sinan (known as Mimar Sinan) the CAHRISMA project (Conservation of the Acoustical Heritage by the Revival and Identification of the Sinan’s Mosques Acoustics) started in 2000\cite{}.
+In this project, sine sweep technique used, a omnidirectional loudspeaker emits a sinusoidal sweep signal in the Hagia Sophia and the response of the environment is simultaneously recorded with a microphone.
+The sweep response is then deconvolved with the reference sweep signal.

+The RIR of Hagia Sophia then the analyzed and full acoustic model built in an acoustic software called ODEON\cite{}.
+This model can simulate auralization of any anechoic sound inside Hagia Sophia in different positions and the aural difference between Hagia Sophia as a mosque (with carpet floor and wooden panels with Arabic inscription) and Hagia Sophia as a church (mainly marble floor, stone walls)\cite{}.

+As we see the shown in the figure above Hagia Sophia's reverberation time is much longer than than our small room, around 6-8 seconds.
+The frequency response of both of the examples also shown in the figure \ref{}.
+The frequency response also depends on volume, absorption coefficient and affects the heard sound dramatically.
+High frequencies are easier to absorbed by air and surfaces\cite{} in the room and this can be seen in the figure \ref{} as a colorful slope in the spectrogram panels in the right column.

+In artistic view, ability to snapshot an environment and using for creating virtual environments highly interesting and useful for my perspective.
+Using RIRs to develop such virtual environments require a specific signal processing called "convolution".
+The next section will cover the practical mathematical description of convolution and its capabilities in digital audio.
 ### 2.2.2 Convolution in Math and Digital Audio
 Convolution is a mathematical operation that combines two functions to produce a third function.
 This new function expresses how the shape of one function is modified by the other.
 In simple terms, convolution tells us how one signal changes when it passes through a system described by another signal.
 The convolution algorithm is often interpreted as a filter, where the kernel filters the feature map for certain information\cite{}.